neilbren/user-django-framework/README.md

 *Setup:*

-__Note:__ These requirements are boootstrapped to the provisioning on the VM, so should not be necessary:
+__Note:__ These requirements are boootstrapped to the provisioned on the VM, so should not be necessary:

 ```
 cd /vagrant/; python -m venv ~/env